stas/thesis/chapters/2_architecture.md

 of each endpoint.
 The content type used to consume the API endpoints is JSON because of the human-readable and lightweight format.

-The endpoints were structured under a version namespace a prefixed with the ``api`` keyword.
-The version namespace allows further improvements and deployments of the endpoints without any chance of breaking changes for older consumers of the same API.
+The endpoints were structured under a version namespace and prefixed with the ``api`` keyword.
+The version namespace allows further improvements and releases of the endpoints to reduce or completely eliminate breaking changes for older consumers of the same API.

-Although the idea of nesting some of the endpoints sounds appealing, it proved to increase complexity when working with such endpoints as a consumer/client.
-The biggest challenge with nested endpoints is to generate the correct paths for resource URIs.
+The API has no sub-endpoints.
+A resource owning another resource practice is called _nesting_.
+Although the idea of nesting for some of the endpoints was appealing, it normally increases the complexity.
+When working with such endpoints as a consumer/client, some of the biggest challenges is to properly generate the correct paths for resource URIs.

 The authorization for all the endpoints is done by providing an expiring token as part of the HTTP request parameters or the HTTP headers.
 This approach is